The sharp $p$-Poincar\'e inequality under the measure contraction property

 In addition, Measure Contraction Property $\mcp$ was introduced independently by Ohta \cite{Ohta-MCP} and Sturm \cite{S-O2} as a weaker variant of $\cdkn$ condition.
 The family $\mcp$ is strictly larger than $\cdkn$.
-It is discovered by Juillet \cite{Juillet09} that the $n$-th Heisenberg group equipped with the left-invariant measure, which is the simplest sub-Riemannian space, does not satisfy any $\cdkn$ condition but do satisfy ${\rm MCP}(0,N)$ for $N\geq 2n+3$.
-Recently, interpolation inequalities \`a la Cordero-Erausquin–McCann–Schmuckenshl\"ager \cite{CMS01} have been obtained, under suitable modifications, by Barilari and Rizzi \cite{BarilariRizzi18} in the ideal sub-Riemannian setting, Badreddine and Rifford \cite{BR-MCP} for Lipschitz Carnot group, and by Balogh, Kristly and Sipos \cite{BKS18} for the Heisenberg group.
+It was discovered by Juillet \cite{Juillet09} that the $n$-th Heisenberg group equipped with the left-invariant measure, which is the simplest sub-Riemannian space, does not satisfy any $\cdkn$ condition but do satisfy ${\rm MCP}(0,N)$ for $N\geq 2n+3$.
+More recently, interpolation inequalities \`a la Cordero-Erausquin–McCann–Schmuckenshl\"ager \cite{CMS01} were obtained, under suitable modifications, by Barilari and Rizzi \cite{BarilariRizzi18} in the ideal sub-Riemannian setting, Badreddine and Rifford \cite{BR-MCP} for Lipschitz Carnot group, and by Balogh, Krist\'aly and Sipos \cite{BKS18} for the Heisenberg group.
 As a consequence, more and more examples of spaces verifying MCP but not CD have been found, e.g. the generalized H-type groups and the Grushin plane (for more details, see \cite{BarilariRizzi18}).

-In \cite{HM-MCP}, the author and E. Milman prove a sharp Poincar\'e inequality for subsets of (essentially non-branching) $\mcp$ metric measure spaces, whose diameter is bounded from above by $D$.
+In \cite{HM-MCP}, the author and E. Milman proved a sharp Poincar\'e inequality for subsets of (essentially non-branching) $\mcp$ metric measure spaces, whose diameter is bounded from above by $D$.
 The current paper is a subsequent work of \cite{HM-MCP}.
 We will study the general $p$-poincar\'e inequality within the class of spaces verifying measure contraction property.
 Thanks to measure decomposition theorem (c.f.
 Theorem 3.5 \cite{CM-Laplacian}), it suffices to study the corresponding eigenvalue problems on one-dimensional model spaces introduced by E. Milman \cite{Milman-JEMS}.